nitin27may/mean-docker/README.md

 The main focus of this project to show case the possible way to run a real application (Mean stack) using docker.

-we have taken 2 scenarios:
+we have considered 3 scenarios:

 1. **Using 2 containers** ([docker compose file](/docker-compose.yml))